naomis-archive/Blog/hashnode/ckd7njtzg00d8tbs1cp8veykq.md

 # `Hello World~!`

 Welcome to my (new) blog!
-My name is Nicholas Carrigan, and I'm an aspiring software engineer.
+My name is Naomi Carrigan, and I'm an aspiring software engineer.
 I am fairly new to the development world - I took the plunge back in April of 2020, and have not looked back.
 My experience began with the [FreeCodeCamp curriculum](https://freecodecamp.org), which was a completely new experience.
 I had absolutely *zero* familiarity with programming (I vaguely remember building a website back when I was 12, but that memory has long since escaped me), and this has turned into quite an adventure!
 I worked my way through the FCC curriculum, building a basic skill-set, and continue to seek new knowledge and grow my abilities.

 ## Why development?